2009 Ride: No. 6 Roush Fenway Racing Ford

 2009 Crew Chief: Jimmy Fennig

 High Point: You know a driver’s season is rough when their high point of success occurs in the opening race.
-Ragan experienced this premature zenith in the Daytona 500, finishing 6th in the No. 6 UPS Ford.
-That led to hopes for a Chase-contending season, but little did we know Ragan’s only other top 10 in 2009 would not come until 29 races later…a 7th in the Fall Fontana race.
+David Ragan experienced this premature zenith in the Daytona 500, finishing sixth in the No. 6 UPS Ford.
+That led to hopes for a Chase-contending season, but little did we know Ragan’s only other top 10 in 2009 would not come until 29 races later… a seventh in the fall Fontana race.

 Another point of concern for Ragan was his lack of car control.
 Ragan regressed in his progress in 2009, making many on-track mistakes reminiscent of his rookie season in ’07.
 While handling is to blame for much of this past season’s struggles, Ragan has to learn to not overdrive his No. 6 Ford if he wants to be successful when Roush Fenway straightens itself out.